Application of Deep Learning Methods for Distinguishing Gamma-Ray Bursts from Fermi/GBM TTE Data: Methods

 \subsection{Architecture of Neural Networks}

 The convolution block (Conv-block) is the base block for all the models in our work, comprising a convolutional layer, an instance normalization layer, an activation function, see Figure \ref{fig:network_architectures}(a).
 We use multiple convolutional kernels of size $3\times3$ and of default stride 1 in the convolutional layer to extract features from input samples.
 The Instance Normalization layer, proposed by Ulyanov \citep{Instance_norm}, was utilized to normalize the feature maps, thereby constraining the convergence of the model.
 Nonlinear factors are incorporated into the model through the activation function to enhance its expressiveness.
 We adopt an effective activation function called Rectified Liner Unit (Relu) presented by \citet{relu}.
+The advantages of the \textit{Relu} function include addressing the vanishing gradient problem, faster computation speed, and sparse activation.
+This activation function is widely used in deep learning model \citep{model_resnet, model_block_CBAM}.

 Based on the Conv-block, we construct a general CNN model named as \textit{plain}-CNN, as shown in Figure \ref{fig:network_architectures}(b).
 The initial component of plain-CNN comprises a Conv-block with 128 convolutional kernels and a max-pooling layer, both with a stride of 2.
 The primary objective of setting the stride as 2 is to reduce the size of the feature map, thereby simplifying the model's complexity and enhancing computational efficiency.
 In the subsequent section, with the aim of extracting deeper features, we sequentially stack 4 convolutional units, each comprising three Conv-blocks, with every Conv-block containing 128 convolutional kernels.
 The final component of the \textit{plain}-CNN model consists of a flatten layer, a dropout layer, and a classifier.
 The flatten layer sequentially flattens the features output from the fourth convolutional unit, thereby converting the multidimensional input into a one-dimensional form.
 We add a dropout layer which is proposed by \citet{dropout}.
 During model training, this layer could randomly deactivate neurons with a probability of $p$ to alleviate model overfitting, and we conservatively set $p$ to 0.5.
 As the nonlinear classifier, it consists of two fully connected layers (FC) with 8 and 2 neurons, respectively.
 The classification results of the input samples are presented as probabilities.
 We employ the Softmax function to calculate the probabilities for binary classification, whose formula is